Italian Sausage Polenta Recipe

 Instructions

-• Remove sausage from casings.
-In a large skillet, heat the oil over a medium high and add sausage meat.
-Break up with wooden spoon and brown, 4 minutes.
+• In a large skillet, heat the oil over a medium high abd add sausage meat.
+Break up with wooden spoon and brown.
 Add the minced garlic and sauté for 2 minutes.

-• Simmer until reduced slightly, about 20 minutes (Start to make the polenta).
+• Add the tomatoes, stir and simmer until reduced slightly, about 20 minutes (Start to make the polenta).
 In last 10 minutes of simmering, add the basil and stir.
 Season the sauce with more salt to taste.

 Polenta